msgoat/iac-tf-aws-cloudtrain-pipeline-modules/modules/nexus/standalone/README.md

 # nexus/standalone Terraform Module

-Manages [Nexus]() as a standalone service hosted on a AWS Autoscaling Group with a single EC2 instance.
+Manages [Nexus]() as a standalone service hosted on a single EC2 instance.